Sabine Pass Battleground State Historical Park

 Marking the site of the Second Battle of Sabine Pass, fought September 8th, 1883.
 Arguably one of the most uprising Confederate victories of the Civil War.
-Up against four gunboats and 5,000 Union infantry Richard Dowling and 36 Confederate used their six artillery pieces to prevent the Union from crossing the river.
-This group of Texans were able to sink two gunboats and capture around 200 enemy soldiers.
+Up against four gunboats and 5,000 Union infantry, Richard Dowling and 36 Confederate used their six artillery pieces to prevent the Union from crossing the river.
+This group of Texans was able to sink two gunboats and capture around 200 enemy soldiers.

 During the second year of the American Civil war, the Confederacy was facing a Union blockade that stretched from Washington, D.C. to the Mexican border.
 The blockade was implemented in the summer of 1861 when the Navy began its attempt to gain control of the Texas coast.
 The blockade prevented the C.S.A. from receiving the necessary supplies needed to fight.
 These supplies were given to The South by sympathizers in the French and British governments.
 With the blockade in place, their only effective means of trade was the use of blockade runners, which could only carry limited supplies to keep their weight down.
 However, a new opportunity opened up south of the border when the short-lived Second Empire of Mexico replaced the previous Mexican government.
 This new Empire was loyal to the French, making it possible for France to ship supplies to Mexico and have them brought to the Confederates through Texas.